 The federal government allows parents/guardians who choose a faith-based school for their children to use a portion of the tuition fees as a charitable donation for income tax purposes.
 Through a formula, schools calculate what the Canada Revenue Agency calls the cost-per-student (CPS).
 This figure is re-calculated each school year.
 The CPS is charged for each student attending the school.
 The CPS is deducted from tuition fees paid to Redeemer and the remainder qualifies as a charitable donation for tax purposes.
 This means that for most families, the after-tax cost can be less than the pledged tuition amount.

 Tuition payment options

 Redeemer accepts different payment options.
-You can pay annually, quarterly, or monthly in ten or twelve equal payments.
+You can pay annually, quarterly, or monthly in ten equal payments.
 We accept post-dated cheques or you can use pre-authorized debit.